Publications

 Manuscripts in preparation

 1. Li Q & RH Ree.
-Genomic structure and local adaptation of alpine Rhododendron.
+Genomic structure and local adaptation of an alpine Rhododendron.